KeLLs-Link/client-server-architecture/clientserver.md

 dpkg -l | grep mysql-client
 dpkg -l | grep mysql-server
 ```
-The above comands are for  command in Debian-based distributions like Ubuntu.
+The above comands are for Debian-based distributions like Ubuntu.

-If you're using a different package management system or distribution, such as CentOS or Fedora, you may need to use different command
+If you're using a different package management system or distribution, such as CentOS or Fedora, you may need to use different command as shown below.

 ```
 rpm -qa | grep mysql-server